Mark Hamill: Carrie Fisher Star Wars tribute is ‘therapy’

 Mark Hamill says he’s still grieving over Carrie Fisher’s death, but sharing memories of his late friend and co-star with fans at Star Wars Celebration is “part of the process that I need to move on.”

 Hamill led an hourlong tribute to Fisher on Friday evening at the event in Orlando, Florida.

+“I’m trying to use you as therapy to get through this together,” the actor said.
 He called Fisher “my beloved space twin” and said they were also great friends off-screen.

-He said they even shared a steamy make-out session once.
+They even shared a steamy make-out session once, he said.

 Most Read Stories